-Medicare beneficiaries should not make a current year contribution to an HSA (Health Savings Account) or contribute during the time he/she becomes a Medicare beneficiary.
+Medicare beneficiaries should not make a current year contribution to an HSA (Health Savings Account) or make a contribution during the time he/she becomes a Medicare beneficiary.
 Medicare beneficiaries who continue to contribute funds to an HSA may face IRS penalties including payment of back taxes on their tax-free contributions and account interest.

-End-stage renal disease (ESRD)
+End-Stage Renal Disease (ESRD)